-\ In the accounts, the Net Budget Requirement for 2018/2019 of £48.359m is made up of Total Resources of £48.096m, as set out in the estimates in the above table, adjusted for additional section 31 grant funding of £0.336m less an amendment required under the Code in respect of the Collection Fund Account of £0.073m.
+\ In the accounts, the Net Budget Requirement for 2019/2020 of £49.921m is made up of Total Resources of £48.615m, as set out in the estimates in the above table, adjusted for a small difference in section 31 grant funding of £0.021m, an amendment required under the Code in respect of the Collection Fund Account of £0.615m, and section 31 non-specific grant income of 0.670m for COVID-19 and Business Rates Relief.

-\\The variances between the Estimates and Actual Outturn 2018/19 on Firefighting and Rescue Operations and the Return on Pensions Assets are compensating variances arising from the actuarial valuations on the Pensions Assets which can and invariably do change between budget and outturn stages.
+The variances between the Estimates and Actual Outturn 2019/2020 on Firefighting and Rescue Operations and the Return on Pensions Assets are compensating variances arising from the actuarial valuations on the Pensions Assets which can and invariably do change between budget and outturn stages.
 The key comparator for actual expenditure against budget in the above statement is the "Net Budget" figure which, as can been seen, displays only a minor variance.

 Comprehensive and detailed budget monitoring is carried out monthly during the year and is supplemented by formal budget monitoring reports which are made quarterly to the full Authority.
 These reports detail the outcome of the review of budgets and spending forecasts for both capital and revenue expenditure and also include a review of certain other key financial items, including Treasury Management and Prudential Indicators.
-Again, this reflects strong and robust financial management in 2018/2019, continuing the Authority's strong track record in this regard.
+Again, this reflects strong and robust financial management in 2019/2020, continuing the Authority's strong track record in this regard.